| *NCMSDC is now proudly serving the state of Nevada!*|

 $150.00 – First-Time Reciprocal Certification

-The above processing fee applies to any MBEs currently certified with an affiliate National MSDC Council in a region outside of Northern California and Hawaii and that would like to apply for Reciprocal Certification through NCMSDC.
+The above processing fee applies to any MBEs currently certified with an affiliate National MSDC Council in a region outside of Nevada, Northern California and Hawaii and that would like to apply for Reciprocal Certification through NCMSDC.

 NOTE: All above fees are non-refundable and must be paid with a check or cashier’s check made payable to “NCMSDC” (include this with your application).
 Credit cards are not accepted.